A gallery model for affine flag varieties via chimney retractions: Introduction

 \subsection{Acknowledgements}

 We thank Ulrich G\"ortz, Tom Haines, Jean L\'ecureux, Peter Littelmann, James Parkinson, Arun Ram, and Geordie Williamson for helpful conversations and correspondence.
 We also thank the University of Sydney Mathematical Research Institute for hosting a visit by the third author.
+The authors are grateful to the anonymous referees for their careful reading which resulted in several key clarifications.